Joint constraints on cosmic birefringence and early dark energy from ACT, Planck, DESI, and PantheonPlus: Fitting new form of cosmic birefringence with Planck and ACT observations

-We find that the results from the Planck-$EB$ (with Planck+DESI+Pantheon+) dataset differ markedly from our previous analysis \cite{Kochappan:2024jyf} (which utilized Planck-$EB$, Planck, BOSS \cite{BOSS:2016wmc}, and SH0ES \cite{Riess:2021jrx}).
-Specifically, the current analysis yields a significantly higher value for $H_0$, accompanied by an increase in both the EDE fraction $f_{\rm EDE}$.
-These shifts imply that the current data combination, particularly with the inclusion of DESI and Pantheon+, favors a cosmological scenario characterized by significant cosmic birefringence and EDE.
-As shown in Table \ref{tab:cosmo_params}, both the Planck-$EB$ and ACT-$EB$ analyses yield consistent and compelling constraints.
+We find that the results from the Planck-$EB$ (with Planck+DESI+PantheonPlus) dataset differ markedly from our previous analysis \cite{Kochappan:2024jyf} (which utilized Planck-$EB$, Planck, BOSS \cite{BOSS:2016wmc}, and SH0ES \cite{Riess:2021jrx}).
+Specifically, the current analysis yields a significantly higher value for $H_0$, accompanied by an increase in both the EDE fraction $f_{\rm EDE}$. { These shifts imply that, compared to our previous analysis, the inclusion of DESI and Pantheon+ favors a larger cosmic birefringence coupling $gM_\mathrm{Pl}$ and a higher EDE fraction $f_\mathrm{EDE}$.} As shown in Table \ref{tab:cosmo_params}, both the Planck-$EB$ and ACT-$EB$ analyses yield consistent and compelling constraints.
 A salient feature of our results is that both datasets prefer a relatively high Chern--Simons coupling constant $g M_{\mathrm{Pl}}$ accompanied by a substantial fraction of EDE, $f_{\rm EDE}$.
 Specifically, we find $f_{\rm EDE} = 0.215^{+0.083}_{-0.049}$ for the Planck-$EB$ case and $f_{\rm EDE} = 0.232^{+0.074}_{-0.047}$ for the ACT-$EB$ case.
 Theoretically, this enhanced EDE component acts to reduce the comoving sound horizon at recombination; consequently, a higher Hubble constant is required to maintain consistency with the observed angular scale of the acoustic peaks.
 This mechanism leads to derived $H_0$ values of $76.2^{+3.1}_{-2.5}$ km s$^{-1}$ Mpc$^{-1}$ and $76.9^{+2.9}_{-2.5}$ km s$^{-1}$ Mpc$^{-1}$ for the Planck-$EB$ and ACT-$EB$ combinations, respectively.
-These results are in excellent agreement with the local distance ladder measurement from the SH0ES team ($H_0 = 73.04 \pm 1.04$ km s$^{-1}$ Mpc$^{-1}$), demonstrating that the cosmic birefringence and EDE provide a robust resolution to the Hubble tension. {This high value of $f_\mathrm{EDE}$ also led to the increase of $S_8$.
-We also get the scalar spectral index $n_\mathrm{s}$ equal to $0.979 \pm 0.013$, and $0.983^{+0.014}_{-0.013}$ in Planck-$EB$ joint data and ACT-$EB$ joint data, respectively.
-EDE accelerates the expansion prior to recombination, reducing the physical sound horizon $r_s$; to preserve the observed CMB angular scale, other cosmological parameters must adjust accordingly.
-In global fits, this compensation drives the scalar spectral index toward higher values, modifying $n_\mathrm{s}$ above the $\Lambda$CDM best-fit value. }
+These results are in excellent agreement with the local distance ladder measurement from the SH0ES team ($H_0 = 73.04 \pm 1.04$ km s$^{-1}$ Mpc$^{-1}$), demonstrating that the cosmic birefringence and EDE provide a robust resolution to the Hubble tension. { To quantitatively assess the agreement between our results and those of SH0ES \cite{Riess:2021jrx}, we compute the Gaussian tension (GT) between our best-fit $H_0$ posterior and the SH0ES measurement $H_0^\mathrm{SH0ES} = 73.04 \pm 1.04$.
+The Gaussian tension is defined as